mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 Our numerical integration of the moment equations gave us a time evolution of the moments as cells progress through the cell cycle.
-Since experimentally we sample asynchronous cells that follow , each time point along the moment dynamic must be weighted by the probability of having sampled a cell at such specific time point of the cell cycle.
+Since experimentally we sample asynchronous cells that follow Eq. $\ref{seq_age_prob}$, each time point along the moment dynamic must be weighted by the probability of having sampled a cell at such specific time point of the cell cycle.
 Without loss of generality let's focus on the first mRNA moment $\left\langle{m(t)}\right\rangle$ (the same can be applied to all other moments).
 As mentioned before, in order to calculate the first moment across the entire cell cycle we must weigh each time point by the corresponding probability that a cell is found in such point of its cell cycle.
 This translates to computing the integral
 \begin{equation}
 \langle m \rangle_c =
 \int_{\text{beginning cell cycle}}^{\text{end cell cycle}}